Guide to Exploring the Charming Walled City of Cartagena

 There are usually a good number of souvenir vendors set up here too, and, of course, tinto vendors.
 There are also several restaurants with tables here, and you can find a few places with outdoor tables in the Parque Fernandez de Madrid too.

-If you want a coffee a step above a street tinto, head to the Plaza de Santo Domingo.
+If you want a coffee a cut above a street tinto, head to the Plaza de Santo Domingo.
 There used to be tourist trap restaurants here, but now the Café San Alberto, the most awarded coffee in Colombia, has a large location, or what they call a “coffee temple”, here.

-See the Historic Churches and Convents
+Historic Churches and Convents in the Old Town of Cartagena

 Many of the above plazas are located next to or in front of the historic churches of Cartagena’s Old City.